Fausto95/supreme/README.md

 `T` here is a type parameter, just like function parameter but for types, and you can have as many as you want.
 Whichever is the type of the parameter we pass to the function `getLength`, `T` will hold that information.

-Let's push things a biti further, let's create a `reduce` function and make it generic:
+Let's push things a bit further, let's create a `reduce` function and make it generic:

 ```typescript
 let reduce = (array: any, callback: any, initialValue: any) => array.reduce(callback, initialValue);